RealUltra/Reminiscence-Mobile/README.md

 ## 🗓️ Planned

+*Nothing to see here.*

+## 🐛 Known Issues

+- **Message Display:** Sometimes, messages don't appear and instead their index appears with an error.

+## 📝 Changelog

 ### v1.1.0
 - Fixed: Reminiscence is no longer capable of opening ANY file type.
 This means `.rem` files can also no longer be opened through clicking on them (they must be loaded through the app).
 - Added: Reminder notifications to return to the app.
 - Updated: Instagram data download tutorial made simpler.

-## 🐛 Known Issues

-- **Message Display:** Sometimes, messages don't appear and instead their index appears with an error.

-## 📝 Changelog

 ### v1.0.0
 - Added: Generates REM files from Instagram data downloads.